orgito/uclcoin/README.rst

 Installation
 ------------

-UCLCoin is distributed on PyPI and supports Python 3.6+.
+UCLCoin is distributed on PyPI and is available on Linux/macOS and Windows and supports Python 3.6+.

 .. code-block:: bash

-    $ pip install uclcoin
+    $ pip install -U uclcoin